 Psychologist Matthew Lieberman points out that it's pretty amazing that we can figure out what other people think at all, but this is a superpower we're only recently beginning to refine and develop.

 Dan and Chip Heath described this in their book Made To Stick (here's a great summary): Experts in a given domain have figured out for themselves why something is meaningful, and they can then think more effectively in abstractions and jargon.
 But this translates badly to passers-by to the domain, who don't know why something is significant.

-The disconnect is like a visual illusion: it doesn’t quite go away even when we realise and acknowledge that it exists.
+The disconnect is like a visual illusion: it doesn't quite go away even when we realize and acknowledge that it exists.

-The good news is, once you learn to think in a customer-centric, reader-centric, user-centric perspective, you’ll find that the responses, feedback and shares you get are vastly superior.
+The good news is, once you learn to think from a customer-centric, reader-centric, user-centric perspective, you'll find that the responses, feedback, and shares you get are vastly superior.